-Some examples of elderspeak are calling someone “honey”, “dear” or “sweetie” that is several decades older than you.
+Some examples of elderspeak are calling an elderly person “honey”, “dear” or “sweetie” when they are several decades older than you.
 Nursing homes, hospitals and sometimes even in grocery stores you will hear examples of elderspeak.
 This is the equivalent of talking baby talk to an elderly individual who has all their faculties and, it is not typically appreciated.

 When speaking to someone that is old enough to be your grandparent you should call them “Mrs. Smith”; do not call them by their first name either unless specifically asked to do so.
 This shows the respect and dignity that any elderly adult deserves.
 Furthermore, nursing homes have residents and residents are not a “sweetie.”

 Caregivers may feel they are showing that they care about the individual; however, the elderly individual usually hears condescension.
 Researchers in a nursing home taped interactions between dementia patients and their caregivers.
 They created a scale measuring resistance to care.
 They found greater resistance from the dementia patients when the caregivers used elderspeak.